Cloud storage provides businesses compliance with many advantages.

 In addition, compliance in the cloud can be easier than it would be when using legacy systems.

 If a cloud database does get breached, software patches can be deployed to all computers in the system in short order.
-Automatic updates and the greater ease and rapidity with which we can distribute them makes the cloud attractive to those in the financial sector.
+Automatic updates and the greater ease and rapidity with which we can distribute them make the cloud attractive to those in the financial sector.

 The Importance of Secure Cloud Servers